 \section{Introduction}

-When de Broglie hypothesized a wave character of matter \cite{deBroglieCRN,deBroglieDT}, he supposed that elementary particles of matter had an internal oscillation with fixed frequency in the particle rest frame, equal to the frequency of a photon with energy equal to the rest energy of the matter particle.
-However, he recognized, according to special relativity a moving particle will be observed to oscillate more slowly due to time dilation, and so will exhibit a frequency that decreases with increasing particle kinetic energy.
-The internal oscillation of the particle will thus exhibit an energy-frequency relationship that is apparently opposite the photon's.
-The photon frequency, according to the Planck-Einstein law, increases in proportion to its energy.

-By equating the phase history of an elementary particle internal oscillation with the phase of a superluminally traveling wave, de Broglie proceeded nonetheless to derive a wave characteristic with the necessary photon-like wavelength and frequency to energy relationships.
-The physical importance of de Broglie's matter wave was subsequently made certain when Schr\"odinger showed \cite{Schrodinger1926c} that a complex generalization of it satisfies a wave equation that predicts the emission spectrum of the hydrogen atom with unprecedented precision.
-The success of de Broglie's approach, of extrapolating from photon wave characteristics to predict those of matter particles, suggests it might also be useful conversely to gain insight regarding the nature of the photon.
-If assuming that matter particles have internal oscillations of fixed proper frequency can lead to a basis for predicting the necessary wavelength dependence on energy of matter particles, then perhaps a similar assumption applied to photons can predict the observed energy to frequency relationship for particles of light.
+When de Broglie hypothesized a wave character of matter \cite{deBroglieCRN,deBroglieDT}, he supposed elementary particles of matter have an internal oscillation of fixed frequency in the particle rest frame, equal that of a photon of the matter particle's relativistic energy.
+By equating the phase history of an elementary particle internal oscillation to a superluminal phase velocity of a conjectural ``phase wave'' traveling with group velocity equal the particle velocity, de Broglie proceeded to derive a travelling wave with photon-like wavelength and frequency-to-energy relationships.
+The physical importance of de Broglie's matter-associated wave was subsequently made certain when Schr\"odinger showed \cite{Schrodinger1926c} a complex generalization of it satisfies a wave equation that predicts the emission spectrum of the hydrogen atom with unprecedented precision.